Aalto-Electric-Drives/gritulator/docs/_sources/autoapi/gritulator/model/dc_bus/index.rst

    DC bus model

-   This model is used to compute the DC bus dynamics, represented by a first- order system with the DC-bus capacitance dynamics.
+   This model is used to compute the capacitive DC bus dynamics.
+Dynamics are modeled with an equivalent circuit comprising a capacitor and its parallel resistor that is parametrized using a conductance.
+The capacitor voltage is used as a state variable.

-   :param C_dc: DC bus capacitance (in Farad)
+   :param C_dc: DC-bus capacitance (F)
    :type C_dc: float
-   :param G_dc: DC bus conductance (in Siemens)
+   :param G_dc: Parallel conductance of the capacitor (S)
    :type G_dc: float
-   :param i_ext: External dc current, seen as disturbance, `i_ext(t)`.
+   :param i_ext: External DC current, seen as disturbance, `i_ext(t)`.
    :type i_ext: function